AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 Generate files only for the specified areas.

+- Default: `all`
-- Default: `all`- Accepts multiple values
+- Accepts multiple values

 #### `--exclude-area`

 Do not generate files for the specified areas.

+- Default: `none`
-- Default: `none`- Accepts multiple values
+- Accepts multiple values

 #### `--theme`, `-t`

 Generate static view files for only the specified themes.

+- Default: `all`
-- Default: `all`- Accepts multiple values
+- Accepts multiple values

 #### `--exclude-theme`

 Do not generate files for the specified themes.

+- Default: `none`
-- Default: `none`- Accepts multiple values
+- Accepts multiple values

 #### `--language`, `-l`

 Generate files only for the specified languages.

+- Default: `all`
-- Default: `all`- Accepts multiple values
+- Accepts multiple values

 #### `--exclude-language`

 Do not generate files for the specified languages.

+- Default: `none`
-- Default: `none`- Accepts multiple values
+- Accepts multiple values

 #### `--jobs`, `-j`

 Enable parallel processing using the specified number of jobs.